 Registration for this course is closed.

-This course is planned as a remote event.
+This course is a remote event.

 This five-day module focuses on describing data assimilation methods and general aspects of assimilating observations.
 Aspects of the implementation of the assimilation techniques for real-size numerical weather prediction (NWP) systems will also be described.

 As well as lectures there will be discussion and hands-on sessions.